Gokulathil Seethai (film): Plot

 When Rishi passes the letter through a drunk stranger to Nila on the night before her wedding, she shows it to her doctor groom.
-The doctor reads the ‘suicide’ note and empathises with Mohan and encourages Nila to go ahead and marry him, wishing her good luck, promising that he would marry Nila's sister instead.
+The doctor reads the ‘suicide’ note, empathizes with Mohan, and encourages Nila to go ahead and marry him, wishing her good luck, promising that he would marry Nila's sister instead.
 Nila sneaks out of the wedding hall and gets into a car.
-The car stops halfway through and Nila is surprised to see Rishi in the driver seat.
-Rishi reveals his surprise that Nila hasn't run away from the car and subtly acknowledges his own defeat.
+The car stops halfway through, and Nila is surprised to see Rishi in the driver seat.
+Rishi reveals his surprise that Nila has not run away from the car and subtly acknowledges his own defeat.
 The car stops at a house.
-Rishi lets Nila out and tells her that the house was where he was born and that that's where her ‘first night’ is going to happen and asks her to go in.
+Rishi lets Nila out and tells her that the house was where he was born and that that is where her ‘first night’ is going to happen and asks her to go in.
 Nila warns Rishi that her first night will turn out to be Rishi's last night.
 Rishi sarcastically approves her "bravado" but still encourages her to go in.
 Nila enters that house confused until she sees Mohan begging his parents and his sister to approve his love for Nila.
 What follows is an ugly altercation among the four.
-Rishi who is drinking outside the house hears this and enters in.
+Rishi, who is drinking outside the house, hears this and enters in.
 Mohan tells his parents that Rishi is his boss and he gave the house as a gift for their upcoming wedding.
-Mohan's parents talk ill of Rishi and sarcastically suggest him to marry Nila since he gave her a ride in the middle of the night.
+Mohan's parents speak ill of Rishi and sarcastically suggest him to marry Nila since he gave her a ride in the middle of the night.
 Mohan changes his mind soon and asks Rishi to drop Nila back off at the wedding hall.
-Rishi gets upset at Mohan and tries to convince him about Nila's trust but in vain.
+Rishi gets upset at Mohan and tries to convince him about Nila's trust, but in vain.
 Nila gives up on Mohan and asks Rishi to leave the place.
-Rishi leaves the house calling Mohan an "idiot".
-He offers Nila to drop her off at the wedding hall.
-But Nila hesitates to go back worrying about her sister's future.
+Rishi leaves the house, calling Mohan an idiot.
+He offers to drop Nila off at the wedding hall, but she hesitates to go back, worrying about her sister's future.
 Rishi offers his own house until she finds a place on her own.
-Nila who is initially sceptical accepts the offer after Rishi's word that he'll never mistreat someone in despair.
+Nila, who is initially skeptical, accepts the offer after Rishi's word that he will never mistreat someone in despair.